mattmart3/ABPS/tedproxy/README.md

 ### Enable root privileges
-Since TED requires a device which supports mac80211, the inner WiFi module (Broadcom BCM4329) of the Google Nexus 5 can't be used.
+Since TED requires a device which supports mac80211, the inner WiFi module (Broadcom BCM4329) of the LG Nexus 5 can't be used.
 In fact the BCM4329 module works as a Full MAC device with a proprietary and closed source firmware, without any support for the mac80211 subsystem.
 Anyway the TED kernel and its proxy application can be tested using an external USB WiFi dongle which